"FCA Replay" Wraps the Week

-AUBURN HILLS, Mich., April 13, 2018 /PRNewswire/ -- "FCA Replay" is a weekly recap of some of the major stories at FCA US.
-The top stories for the week of April 13, 2018, include a historic "Ultimate Last Chance" auction for Dodge enthusiasts; an SRT-inspired look for the 2018 Dodge Durango GT; a residual value honor for the 2018 Dodge Charger; and runner-up finishes for Mopar drivers to continue the strong start to the NHRA season.
+AUBURN HILLS, Mich., April 20, 2018 /PRNewswire/ -- "FCA Replay" is a weekly recap of some of the major stories at FCA US.
+The top stories for the week of April 20, 2018, include a trio of honors for the Chrysler Pacifica minivan, three FCA US vehicles tabbed as future collectibles, recognition for FCA US support of women-owned businesses and nature comes indoors for an Earth Day celebration.

 What: "FCA Replay," weekly news recap from Fiat Chrysler Automobiles